'Challenge, change and new opportunities: the exciting next chapter'

 - And as the Scottish Government reviews its international development policy…

-…it is more important than ever that, as a network of 1,200+ organisations and key individuals, we come together to listen, share and discuss the next chapter in the bilateral friendship.
+…it is more important than ever that, as a network of 1,200+ organisations and key individuals, we came together to listen, share and discuss the next chapter in the bilateral friendship.

 There is challenge.
 There will be change.
 But we have no doubt that there are fantastic new opportunities, and next chapter in the Scotland-Malawi story will be brighter than ever.

-We want to listen to, engage, share, and help re-energise our membership in these extraordinary times.
+We used the conference to listen to, engage, share, and help re-energise our membership in these extraordinary times.
 Now is the time to really champion what we believe as a network and how we want to develop the relationship to ensure it remains as relevant, inspiring and effective as always.

-We all want to ‘Build Back Better’, and we want Members to help feed into what this look like.
+We all want to ‘Build Back Better’, and we wanted Members to help feed into what this looks like.

-This will be an afternoon for real, frank but uplifting discussions, moving forwards together with our collective strength, rooted in dignified partnership.
-All those attending will have a unique opportunity to have their views heard, by the SMP and the Scottish Government, at this critical point.
+It was an afternoon of real, frank but uplifting discussions, moving forwards together with our collective strength, rooted in dignified partnership.
+All those attending had a unique opportunity to have their views heard, by the SMP and the Scottish Government, at this critical point.

-Although taking place on Zoom, the 2020 AGM and Annual Conference will be as memorable, fun, engaging and useful as always.
+Although taking place on Zoom, the 2020 AGM and Annual Conference was just as memorable, fun, engaging and useful as always.

-The afternoon will uplift and inspire, as we re-energise and re-engage our membership at this crucial moment.
+The afternoon aimed to uplift and inspire, as we re-energise and re-engage our membership at this crucial moment.

-We’re therefore delighted to announce that the afternoon will close with a special one-off, live performance by Malawi’s most famous comedian, Daliso Chaponda!
+We’re therefore delighted to have had the afternoon brought to a close with a special one-off, live performance by Malawi’s most famous comedian, Daliso Chaponda!

 Daliso has a huge number of fans across our membership and has been delighting audiences across the world for a number of years, including regularly featuring in the Edinburgh Fringe.